-If school resources prove to be inadequate during an incident, the school will request assistance from local emergency agencies, other agencies and industry in accordance and/or personnel.
+If school resources prove to be inadequate during an incident, the school will request assistance from local emergency agencies, other agencies and industry in accordance with existing Memoranda of Understanding.
+Such assistance includes equipment, supplies and/or personnel.
 All agreements are entered into by authorized school district and school officials.
 Copies of these agreements are located in Appendix D - Memoranda of Understanding.